rapidsai/cudf/ci/local/README.md

 ## Information

-There are some caveats to be aware of when utilizing this script, especially if you plan on developing from within the container itself.
+There are some caveats to be aware of when using this script, especially if you plan on developing from within the container itself.

 ### Docker Image Build Repository